evictor/activated-insights-project-challenge/README.md

 - Writing tests
 - Frontend or Data Visualization

+There's no need to build any features beyond the listed requirements, we will discuss future optimizations and error handling in the project debrief.

 ### Requirements

 - Write a management command to ingest the file `coding_challenge_data.xlsx`.
 The file contains 20k rows of survey participant data.
 - Add a task queue service to docker-compose (we use Celery).
-- Process the file using the task queue and store the data in a django database (the default SQLite is fine).
+- Process the file asynchronously using the task queue and store the data in a django database (the default SQLite is fine).
 You can assume that the data in the file is valid.
 - Add graphql endpoint(s) to retrieve the data.
 You should be able to give us a graphql query to run in the graphiql explorer such that we can see
   - The total number of participants ingested.
-  - A list of the departments, with the survey code and birth year for the first 10 participants in each department.
+  - A list of the unique departments, with the survey code and birth year for the first 10 participants in each department.

+If you have any questions about the requirements, feel free to email us.

 ### Project Setup